Google's Search Bias On Trial In Washington

 Does Google have bias?

-It's the question that's at the center of a hearing being held Tuesday by a Senate Judiciary subcommittee.
+It's the question that's at the center of a hearing Tuesday by a Senate Judiciary subcommittee.

-The hearing will probe into Google's search engine and whether it censors conservative media and bloggers out of the top search results.
+The hearing is probing into Google's search engine and whether it censors conservative media and bloggers out of the top search results.

-Sen. Ted Cruz, R-Texas, the subcommittee chairman, called the hearing after Google did not attend an April hearing on the topic.
+Sen. Ted Cruz, R-Texas, the subcommittee chairman, called the hearing after Google failed to attend an April hearing on the topic.
 Facebook and Google attended.

-"What makes the threat of political censorship so problematic is the lack of transparency, the invisibility," Cruz said at the hearing in April.
-"The ability for a handful of giant tech companies to decide if a particular speaker is disfavored."
+Cruz said he's concerned about Google's control over what people see on the Internet, and said previous legislation passed to protect tech companies was not created to "empower large technology companies to control our speech."

+"When you submit a video, people at YouTube determine whether you've engaged in hate speech, an ever-changing and vague standard meant to give censorship an air of legitimacy," Cruz said.
+"This is a staggering amount of power to ban speech, to manipulate search results, to destroy rivals and to shape culture."

 President Trump has alleged that big tech companies have an anti-conservative bias.
 On Dec.
-18, 2018, the president tweeted: "Facebook, Twitter and Google are so biased toward the Dems it is ridiculous!
+18, 2018, the president tweeted: "Facebook, Twitter and Google are so biased toward the Dems it is ridiculous!"

 Facebook, Twitter and Google are so biased toward the Dems it is ridiculous!
 Twitter, in fact, has made it much more difficult for people to join @realDonaldTrump.
 They have removed many names & greatly slowed the level and speed of increase.
 They have acknowledged-done NOTHING!— Donald J. Trump (@realDonaldTrump) December 18, 2018